iansltx/BusinessDays/README.md

 $ composer require iansltx/business-days
 ```

+If you don't want Composer, you may download the source zipball directly from GitHub and load it using a PSR-4 compliant
+autoloader.
+If you don't have such an autoloader, require `autoload.php` to get one that works for this library.

 ## Usage

 FastForwarder evaluates filter functions/methods/closures to see whether a given date should be classified as a business